 The only thing that prevents this novel from getting full marks for humor from every reader is that the humorous scenes are sometimes not depicted with clarity.

-A novel set in five continents, nine countries, and scores of cities, ended up being so bland in terms of travel enlightenment.
-Talk about unrealized potentials!
+A novel set in five continents, nine countries, and scores of cities ended up being so bland in terms of travel enlightenment.
+Talk about unrealized potential!

 Review of Less

 Less by Andrew Sean Greer Review: A Poetic Prose with Drama

 The novel Less by Andrew Sean Greer is so wonderfully crafted.
 It won prestigious awards amidst mixed reactions and reviews.
 One of the best qualities of the novel is the writing style—it is lyrical, poetic, and enjoyable, and the humor is endearing too.
 But on the flip side, one thing that detracts from the novel is the forced sadness and gloominess over trivial issues, whilst the protagonist and the narrator become annoying at many points in the novel.